Your personal profile

-California, Hawaii and Massachusetts prohibit insurance companies from using credit scores, but the industry does so where it can.
-According to Nationwide Insurance, 92 percent of insurers use credit scores to help set your car insurance rates, and Consumer Reports warns that your credit score can have a bigger impact on your premium price than any other factor.
+California, Hawaii, and Massachusetts prohibit insurance companies from using credit scores, but the industry does so where it can.
+According to Nationwide Insurance, 92 percent of insurers use credit scores to help set your car insurance rates, and Consumer Reports warns that your credit score can have a significant impact on your premium price than any other factor.
 Insurance companies believe the score is an indicator of how likely it is that you will file a claim.

 Consumer advocates have lambasted insurance companies for relying on data that has nothing to do with cars or driving history to set insurance rates.
 "Auto insurers are increasingly using socioeconomic factors instead of driving factors - such as mileage and accidents - in their pricing of policies," the CFA has reported in testimony before Congress.
 "These unfair practices...adversely impact low-income consumers and people of color."
 CFA has called on regulators to end the use of homeownership, occupation, credit scores, and non-driving factors in deciding premiums.